How to apply for licences to handle controlled drugs as a company or individual traveller, including import and export procedures and fees.

 More publications are available in the drugs licensing series.

-There are a number of ways to contact the DLCU, depending on your query:
+Depending on your query, there are a number of ways to contact the DFLU.

-For more general queries, you can write to the DLCU at this address:
+For more general queries, you can write to the DFLU at this address:

 2 Marsham Street